 ASCOT’s server-training program is certified by the TABC, and its food-handler program is ANSI Accredited as meeting the ASTM E2659-09 standard.
 For more details, or to sign up, head over to the ASCOT website — alcoholservers.com — or call 713.922.1223.

-Sponsor responsibly: Become a Swamplot Sponsor of the Day.
+Support Swamplot — and get your message out!
+Become a Sponsor of the Day.